-Flushes the given name, and all of its subdomains, from the server's DNS cache, the address database, and the bad server cache.
+Flushes the given name, and all of its subdomains, from the view's DNS cache.
+Note that this does not affect he server's address database or bad-server cache.

 freeze [zone [class [view]]]

 Suspend updates to a dynamic zone.
 If no zone is specified, then all zones are suspended.
 This allows manual edits to be made to a zone normally updated by dynamic update.
 It also causes changes in the journal file to be synced into the master file.
 All dynamic update attempts will be refused while the zone is frozen.